 I think the chashu at Kame Ramen NYC could be improved by marinating it for a longer period of time.
 The chashu should also be cooked for a shorter period of time, so that it is still tender and juicy.

 The overall execution is really a balancing act.
 Whereas the noodles and meat scream being overcooked, the broth screams perfection.
 For this reviewer, the broth really saves this bowl and elevates it past mediocre.

 Lastly is the aesthetic.
-Regardless of any of the tastes, the bowl presents really well.
-The pork chashu looks tender and appetizing in the creamy broth.
+Regardless of any of the tastes, the bowl presents good food really well.
+The braised pork belly chashu looks tender and appetizing in the creamy broth.
 The garnishes and overall presentation was done really well and contributed to elevating this dish.

 The dishes here provided diners the options of adding extras such as the poached egg seen below.
 This allows the individual to customize the dish to their liking and the egg was poached perfectly in this case.
 This helped aid the execution and overall score.